 Method

-2. Stir in the red Thai curry paste, then add in the cubed sweet potatoes, peanut butter and coconut milk.
+Stir in the red Thai curry paste then add in the cubed sweet potatoes, peanut butter and coconut milk.
 Fill the emptied tin up with water (400ml) and add that in too.
-Bring to the boil then reduce to a gentle simmer, uncovered, for 20 - 25 minutes until the sweet potatoes are tender when pierced with a fork
+Add in the kaffir lime leaves, scrunching them up with your hands to release their flavours.
+Bring to the boil then reduce to a gentle simmer, uncovered, for 20 - 25 minutes until the sweet potatoes are tender when pierced with a fork.

-3. Add the drained chickpeas and cook for another minute or two until warmed through.
+Add the drained chickpeas and cook for another minute or two until warmed through.
 Add the lime juice and maple syrup.
-Taste for seasoning and adjust as necessary
+Taste for seasoning and adjust as necessary.

-4. Remove from the heat and add in the spinach*, leaving to wilt
+Remove from the heat and remove the kaffir lime leaves*.
+Then, add in the spinach, stir through and leave it for 1 - 2 minutes to wilt.

-5. Garnish with fresh herbs, chopped nuts and a pinch of red chilli flakes.
-Serve with rice, quinoa or by itself
+Serve with rice and garnish with fresh herbs, chopped nuts and a pinch of red chilli flakes if using.

 Nutritional Information